modux4s/modux/docs/README.md

 3. Extending **CodecMixedProvider**.
 Provides codec for simple calls and streaming.
 Combines points 1 and 2.

-By default Modux provides **CodecMixedProvider** for MediaType "application/json" and "application/xml".
+By default Modux provides **CodecMixedProvider** for medias type "application/json" and "application/xml".
 Also provides **CodecStreamProvider** for "text/csv".

 To provide customs codecs **CodecRegistry** must be extended.
 Modux has `SerializationSupport.DefaultCodecRegistry` which contains the defaults codecs.